cran/nanonext/README.md

 #### Windows

-On Windows, ‘libnng’ v1.10.2 pre-release and ‘libmbedtls’ v3.6.2 will be compiled from the package sources during installation and hence requires the ‘Rtools’ toolchain.
+On Windows, ‘libnng’ v1.11.0 and ‘libmbedtls’ v3.6.2 will be compiled from the package sources during installation and hence requires the ‘Rtools’ toolchain.

 For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, the prerequisite ‘cmake’ is included.
 For previous R versions using ‘Rtools40’ or